Highlights from the Ratings and Financial Report for UnitedHealth Group Incorporated (UNH)

 Goldman gave a rating of “Buy” to UNH, setting the target price at $384 in the report published on June 05th of the previous year.

-Volatility was left at 2.13%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares surge +5.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.35% upper at present.
+Volatility was left at 2.16%, however, over the last 30 days, the volatility rate increased by 1.89%, as shares surge +3.68% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.00% lower at present.

 Insider Trading